-Bullying, Harassment and Sexual Harassment
+Bullying and Harassment

-Bullying, harassment and sexual harassment can take many forms and include:
+Bullying and harassment can take many forms and include:

-- physical violence including threats, verbal assaults and taunts, the destruction of property, extortion, unwanted sexual interest or contact - indirect forms of bullying including ignoring a person and the withdrawal of friendship, malicious gossip and spreading rumours, abusive or oppressive graffiti, and the use of social media, electronic messages and websites. - it is often motivated by prejudice against certain groups for example on the grounds of race, religion, gender and disability
+- physical violence including threat - s, verbal assaults and taunts, the destruction of property, extortion, unwanted sexual interest or contact - indirect forms of bullying including ignoring a person and the withdrawal of friendship, malicious gossip and spreading rumours, abusive or oppressive graffiti, the use of social media, electronic messages and websites. - it is often motivated by prejudice against certain groups for example on the grounds of race, religion, gender and disability

-Whether directed at children, young people, adults at risk, staff, volunteers, parents and carers, bullying and harassment, and physical and/or emotional abuse will not be tolerated.
+Whether directed at children, young people, adults at risk, staff, volunteers, parent and carers, bullying and harassment, physical and/or emotional abuse will not be tolerated.
 All such behaviour will be treated as a safeguarding concern when aimed at children, young people and or adults at risk.
 If children, young people and/or adults at risk are engaging in bullying or harassment it is also a safeguarding concern and should be reported to the Lead or Deputy for safeguarding.